 Ferromagnetic material is always drawn into the direction of increasing field strength.
 A metal chip is drawn to the edge of a geometry and a part into the corner of a demagnetizing coil, because the highest field strength prevails there.
 In a completely homogeneous field without field gradients, there is no attracting force on ferromagnetic material.

-The magnetic attraction property of a material can’t be eliminated by demagnetization with an alternating field.
-The relative magnetic permeability is only minimally changed by this process.
-Changes in magnetic permeability can normally only be achieved by special annealing methods.
+Demagnetization with alternating field cannot eliminate the magnetic attraction property of an austenitic steel in inhomogeneous fields.
+The relative magnetic permeability is only minimally changed by the process.
+Permeability changes can normally only be achieved by special annealing processes.

 The demagnetization of ferromagnetic parts in industry is becoming more and more a necessary process.
 The subsequent processing of demagnetized parts offers decisive advantages in many areas and it improves the quality of the final products (goto application areas).

 Completely demagnetized parts remain demagnetized over very long periods of time when properly handled, stored and transported, without the effect of significant outer magnetic fields.

 Ferromagnetic materials can be demagnetized by the following three methods:

 - Heating over Curie temperature (the Curie temperature is alloy dependent.
 For industrial steels it is about 500°C to 800°C and initiates conversion from Ferromagnetism to Paramagnetism).

 - Vibrations (reorientation of magnetic domains due to vibration energy).

 - Generating an opposing magnetic field so that the magnetic flux drops to zero at a defined measuring point on the material.

 - Polarity reversal through decaying alternating magnetic field for the distribution of the magnetic domain magnetization direction (in most cases the method of choice).